French border checks in force over Italy's migrant policy

 The Ventimiglia-Menton crossing along the picturesque Mediterranean coast has often been a flashpoint of the migrant debate, with makeshift camps giving shelter to migrants who try to cross into France after arriving in Italy.
 On Sunday morning, several dozen migrants were sleeping on mattresses under a highway overpass — numbers that could swell as France cracks down on crossings.

-France announced this week it was sending 500 extra officers to beef up its frontiers with Italy, and announced “serious” passport controls, in retaliation for Italy’s delays in helping humanitarian ships that rescue migrants in the Mediterranean.
-Police checked cars crossing the border Sunday, stopping migrants, and patrolled trains.
+France announced this week it was sending 500 extra officers to beef up its frontiers with Italy in retaliation for Italy’s delays in helping humanitarian ships that rescue migrants in the Mediterranean.

+Police patrolled trains and roads across the border Sunday, stopping migrants.
+Along the winding coastal road that connects the two neighbors, traffic flowed freely from France to Italy but barely crawled in the other direction.
+An Associated Press reporter saw French border police stopping nearly every car, making drivers open their trunks and boarding large vehicles like camper vans.

+Behind them stood a border sign with the word “ITALY” on a blue background and surrounded by the gold stars of the EU flag, symbol of a bloc whose principles of cross-border cooperation are being put to the test by the current France-Italy tensions.

 After a weekslong-standoff, Italy allowed three aid groups to disembark their passengers in Italian ports because doctors determined they were all vulnerable, but refused entry to a fourth.
 The Ocean Viking charity rescue ship, which had been at sea for nearly three weeks, eventually docked in Toulon, France after Paris reluctantly took it in.